-The Revenue Budget funds the day to day running costs of the Council's services such as salaries, supplies and fuel and the net cost after deducting any income receivable to each service from fees and charges and grants, is met from the Town Council Precept.
-The Precept is the figure on which the Town Council proportion of the Council Tax bill is calculated.
+The Revenue Budget funds the day to day running costs of the Council's services, and the net cost, after deducting any income receivable from fees and charges and other funding, is met from the Town Council Precept.

+The Town Council Precept is the amount that the Council has estimated it will require to be raised from the tax payers of Great Aycliffe to fund the services that it provides, and is the figure on which the Town Council proportion of the Council Tax bill is calculated.

-The Revenue Budget is prepared in line with the overall strategy and key principles set out in the Council's Medium Term Financial Plan.
+The Revenue Budget is prepared in line with the overall financial strategy and key principles set out in the Council's Medium Term Financial Plan.